maidsafe/QA/CONTRIBUTING.md

 ## Releases and Changelog

+The majority of our repositories have a Continuous Integration, Delivery & Deployment pipeline in place (CI/CD).
+Any PR raised must pass the automated CI tests and a peer review from a member of the team before being merged.
+Once merged there is no further manual involvement - the CD process kicks in and automatically increments the versioning according to the [Semantic Versioning specification](https://semver.org/), updates the Changelog, and deploys the latest code as appropriate for that repository.
+Every PR merged to master will result in a new release.

-The release process is triggered by the maintainers of each repository, with versioning increments according to the [Semantic Versioning specification](https://semver.org/).
+In repositories where CD has not been implemented yet, the release process is triggered by the maintainers of each repository, also with versioning increments according to the [Semantic Versioning specification](https://semver.org/).
 Releases are typically generated through our CI setup, which releases upon a trigger commit title (e.g. `Version change...`), or through specific programming language release tools such as `cargo release` or `yarn bump`.

-Typically, we only update/regenerate the [CHANGELOG file](CHANGELOG.md) with the latest changes on a new version release, where all changes since the last release are then added to the changelog file.
+Typically, for non CD repositories we only update/regenerate the [CHANGELOG file](CHANGELOG.md) with the latest changes on a new version release, where all changes since the last release are then added to the changelog file.

 If a repository is for a library, or perhaps multiple libraries, then often no release artefact is produced.
 A tag would always be added to the repository on each release though, these tags can be viewed in the `/releases` page of each repository.
 Repositories which do produce artefacts, such as `.AppImage`, `.dmg` or `.exe` files, will have the release files available in the repository's `/release` page, or instructions there on how to obtain it.